AnonymousCryptos/Audit-projects/README.md

 ## Responsible Disclosure

-All vulnerabilities were disclosed to the respective teams before being made public.
+All vulnerabilities were reported to the appropriate teams prior to public disclosure.

 Sensitive issues are only included after confirmation or resolution.